rorynolan/filesstrings/README.md

 "A space in your file name is a hole in your soul." - Jenny Bryan

-`RemoveFileNameSpaces(replace.with = "_")` replaces them all with underscores for all files in a directory.
+`remove_filename_spaces(replacement = "_")` replaces them all with underscores for all files in a directory.
 By default, they are replaced with nothing.

 ``` r
 file.create(c("file 1.txt", "file 2.txt"))